Our Little Black Book...

 Café de la Comédie, Ruffec, Charente

 Small brasserie/bar in the centre of Ruffec in the Charente, opposite the mairie square.
-Laurent is the charming owner who employs a chef that uses local, fresh food daily.
-He has a set menu, but the daily blackboard has extra dishes, freshly cooked while you wait.
+New management in 2013, the brasserie/bar is still excellent.
+A new Art-Deco-ish style bar and the addition of a salad bar to the existing menu which is of local, fresh food daily.
+There isma set menu, but the daily blackboard has extra dishes, freshly cooked while you wait.
+It's now open on Friday and Saturday evenings for pizzas, takeaway or eat in.
 Prices range from euros €4.50 - €9.
 Place d'Armes, Ruffec; tel: 0971538883

 Hotellerie Saint-Jean, Saint-Jean-de-Thouars, Deux-Sèvres

 Feast your eyes on Thouards chateau and also feast on delicious food such as gigot steak of lamb served with compote of dried fruits.
 It may not look like much from the outside, but within is a different story!
 25 Route de Parthenay, Saint-Jean-de-Thouars; tel 05 49 96 12 60; www.hotellerie-st-jean.com